 Think you can’t afford a private Christian education for your student?
 Think again!
 Let us show you how you can make the right choice for your student.
 Tampa Bay Christian Academy serves a diverse PK2 through 12th grade student population.

 On June 1, 2007, the name of the school was changed to Tampa Bay Christian Academy to better communicate its mission and the diversity of its students.
 In May 2013, Tampa Bay Christian Academy of Florida, Inc. was incorporated with the state of Florida as an independent organization and we moved to our current location at the corner of N. Rome and Sligh in Tampa’s historic Seminole Heights neighborhood.

-The Early Academy- Preschool
+Preschool, The Early Academy

 Our Preschool is designed to give your son or daughter a joyful introduction to attending school in a safe and caring environment.
-We utilize the Creative Curriculum for Preschool, a comprehensive, research-based curriculum that features hands-on, project-based investigations as a pathway to learning.
+We utilize the Creative Curriculum for Preschool — a comprehensive, research-based curriculum that features hands-on, project-based investigations as a pathway to learning.

 The K–8 Academy

 We desire to encourage your child to a lifelong love of learning.
 We’ve taken the elementary school concept and added an extra step, creating a Lower School that serves students from K–8th grade.
-We keep our middle school students in our Lower School to strengthen their academic, character, and spiritual values, while still allowing them to join, where appropriate with our high school in athletics, more rigorous academics, and personal mentorship from caring young adult leaders.
+We keep our middle school students in our Lower School to strengthen their academic, character, and spiritual values, while still allowing them to join, where appropriate, with our high school in athletics, more rigorous academics, and personal mentorship from caring young adult leaders.

 As an I-20 school we are honored to serve international students from across the world who are looking for a Christian education in the USA.
 We also accept Step Up For Students and McKay Scholarships and provide numerous financial aid options.